-We believe that our children deserve and need us to provide more than just the National Curriculum.
-Life has so much more to offer and our children have so much more to learn and experience.
-With this in mind, we work to prioritise the opportunities we want our children to have during their time with us and below is a summary of the key factors which inform the choices we make and drive our aspirations for them.
-We use these 'drivers' to underpin the development work we undertake in all areas of school life and to ensure our curriculum is enriched and personalised in order to meet the needs, interests and ambitions of our children and their families.
+At Netherton Moss, we work tirelessly to ensure that our children receive a School Curriculum that is designed to broaden their horizons and extend the boundaries of their lives.
+With this in mind, we work to prioritise the opportunities we want our children to have during their time with us, so that by the time they leave they have the greatest number of choices, options and directions open to them.
+Below is a summary of the key factors which inform the choices we make and drive our aspirations for them.
+We use these 'drivers' to underpin the direction and development of all areas of school life and to ensure our curriculum is enriched and personalised in order to meet the needs, interests and ambitions of our children and their families.

 It is the primary aim of our curriculum, that our children develop the skills necessary to communicate their thoughts, ideas and feelings successfully in a wide range of different forms.
 Children need to know how to speak and listen with respect in a variety of different situations.
 They need the ability to read well and read widely as this broadens horizons, develops imagination and provides a rich vocabulary through which to construct knowledge and understand the world.
 Being able to write clearly, comfortably and where necessary concisely in many different forms remains a key skill and our curriculum exploits every opportunity to develop this ability.

 We believe that our curriculum will enable the children to develop the emotional understanding necessary in order to experience positive relationships and to develop a sense of justice and an ability to empathise that ensures a respect of themselves and each other.
 We believe in the power of the school community to change and enhance lives.